aidamorinashala/frontend-challenge/thoughtprocess.md

 Weighting in if I should do optimistic UI for adding to cart but lack of time and opting out.

 Using react-hot-toast because lighweight and not so much to config for this challenge.
+Not adding much styling or focus to this.

 ## Todos
 - [x] Check for root layout and query client provider for react query